Carol Gould

 Marc Chagall and Chaim Soutine: From Shtetl to Paris

-Marc Chagall and Chaim Soutine were both original, influential modern artists who were born in shtetels of Belarus and ultimately found their way to Paris: Soutine (1893-1943), Chagall (1887-1985) both came from poor, Jewish families and each went on to be canonical artists of the twentieth century.
+Marc Chagall and Chaim Soutine were both original, influential modern artists who were born in the shtetels of Belarus and ultimately found their way to Paris.
+Soutine (1893-1943) and Chagall (1887-1985) both came from poor Jewish families and each went on to be canonical artists of the twentieth century.
 As visual artists, they each challenged a tenet of Judaism.
 Yet their artistic styles and contributions were vastly different.
 Chagall’s shows a Jewish influence, Soutine’s a rejection.
-In this lecture, we shall explore their artwork and its relation to Judaism.
+In this lecture, we will explore their artwork and its relation to Judaism.

 Psychoanalysis & Judaism